the-kido/cs-notes/content/Recursion.md

 ```

 ### The stack
-A stack is a Data Structure.
+A [[Stacks|stack]] is a Data Structure.
 You can only take or remove things from the top or bottom.

 Methods are placed on a stack.
 Calls keep stacking in a recursive method until eventually it overflows.
 This is why we need to call a base case in a [[Recursion|Recursive function]]

-### Use cases
+### Use cases to solve recursion questions
 - Trees
 	- For loops are linear.
 But iterating though a tree requires splitting